zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ## The following modules extend the functionality of the import feeds

 - Import Feeds: Rollback – allows to rollback the last import with the full data recovery
-- Import Feeds: Databases – allows to import data from MSSQL, MySQL, Oracle, HANA databases
+- Import Feeds: Databases – allows to import data from MSSQL, MySQL, PostgreSQL, Oracle, HANA databases
 - Import Feeds: JSON and XML – allows to import data from JSON and XML files
 - Import Feeds: URL – allows to import data via URL from CSV, JSON and XML files
 - Import Feeds: REST API – allows to import data via REST API